Mohammadjamiu/tahugo/content/electronics/what-is-modulation-in-communication-its-types-and-why-we-modulate.md

 1. {{< ste >}}To reduce the height of an antenna{{</ ste >}}

    Most baseband signal which is in the low frequency is transmitted through or radiated into the space by using an antenna.

    But you might be wondering is there an antenna in my phone since information can only be transmitted using an antenna?
-Yes there is, but it is called a micro-strip antenna because it has small size. and there are a lot more antennas shapes and size.
+Yes there is, but it is called a micro-strip antenna because it has small size and there are a lot more antennas shapes and size.
 Also some that we can find on the police phone, has a helix antenna.

    <blockquote class="blockquote">
    <p class="little-nugget">Terminology</p>